 Psychology & Counselling

-Sessions are provided in both an individual basis and through group therapy including couples and families.
-Services are offered in a specially designed suite of rooms.
+Sessions are provided on both an individual basis and through group therapy, including couples and families.
+Our services are offered in a comfortable, professional, and specially designed suite of consultation rooms.

 - Relationship issues

 - Grief and bereavement